awsdocs/amazon-ec2-user-guide/doc_source/US_SingleMetricPerInstance.md

 **Requirements**
 + You must have the ID of the instance\.
 You can get the instance ID using the AWS Management Console or the [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command\.
 + By default, basic monitoring is enabled, but you can enable detailed monitoring\.
-For more information, see [Enable or disable detailed monitoring for your instances](using-cloudwatch-new.md)\.
+For more information, see [Enable or turn off detailed monitoring for your instances](using-cloudwatch-new.md)\.

 **To display the CPU utilization for a specific instance \(console\)**